MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 <a name="Overview"></a>
 ## Overview ##

 In this hands-on lab you create a Windows Virtual Machine.
 You can install software you need on that machine and run some tasks.
-Windows Azure also provide VMDeport where you can find a lot of community images which you can use directly.
+Windows Azure also provide VMDepot where you can find a lot of community images which you can use directly.
 You can also add more disks to your machine for your storage and copy your local file to your machines on Windows Azure.

 <a name="Objectives"></a>
 ### Objectives ###